kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(c\) All wiring and connectors used in a safe-and-arm device must satisfy section D417.31.

-\(d\) Each piece-part that is used in the firing circuit of a safe-and-arm device and that can affect the reliability of the device during flight must satisfy §417.309(b)(2) of this part.
+\(d\) Each piece-part that is used in the firing circuit of a safe-and-arm device and that can affect the reliability of the device during flight must satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.309   Flight safety system analysis.|§417.309]](b)(2) of this part.

 \(e\) A safe-and-arm device's internal electro-explosive device must satisfy the requirements for an ordnance initiator of section D417.41.